 Wild and simple, tough but gentle, the Southwest desert calls.
-A model for our lives, it reveals its mysteries only if we slow down long enough to really listen and observe.
-This hiking, camping and tracking journey to the heart and soul of the mountains and desert of northern New Mexico, crossroads of ancient North American migrations, is led by tracking teacher, musician and storyteller John Stokes.
-The journey offers partictipants a unique opportunity to learn about animal tracking, nature skills, Native cultures and the Arts of Life, while camping out in the land of the Anasazi.
+A model for our lives, it reveals its mysteries only if we slow down long enough to really listen and observe. this hiking, camping and tracking journey to the heart and soul of the mountains and desert of northern new Mexico, crossroads of ancient North American migrations, is led by tracking teacher, musician and storyteller John Stokes.
+The journey offers participants a unique opportunity to learn about animal tracking, nature skills, Native cultures and the Arts of Life, while camping out in the land of the Anasazi.

-Participants arrive in Albuquerque and are transported to the Circle A Ranch Hostel near Cuba, New Mexico which serves as base camp for the trip.
+Participants arrive in Albuquerque and are transported to the Circle A Ranch Hostel near Cuba, New Mexico which serves as a base camp for the trip.
 Camping is encouraged, but rooms at the hostel are available for an additional fee.
 The Circle A Ranch sits on 350 wild acres on the western flank of the San Pedro mountains.
-It offers the opportunity to track a multitude of animals, from mule deer, elk, and coyote to mountain lion, bear, turkey, fox, and beaver.
+It offers the opportunity to track a multitude of animals, from mule deer, elk and coyote to mountain lion, bear, turkey, fox and beaver.

 Participants must be in good physical condition and camping experience is preferred.
 The trip takes place at altitudes of 5,000 – 7,500 feet and is physically demanding.
 Participants only carry day packs, but we will move quite freely around the mountains.